ni/nimble/packages/nimble-components/src/dialog/dialog.spec.md

 -   _Component Name_
     -   `nimble-dialog`
 -   _Props/Attrs_
-    -   ~~`open` - shows dialog when set, closes when cleared.
-However, clients should _not_ set this value, otherwise the dialog opens non-modally, uncentered, and without focus management. `showModal()` should be called instead.
-The only reason to expose this attribute is to support one-way binding use cases.~~
+    -   `open` - read-only attribute that is set while the dialog is open.
+The native dialog supports setting this attribute, but it opens the dialog non-modally, uncentered, and without focus management.
+For that reason our API only supports `show()` as the way to open a dialog.
     -   `prevent-dismiss` - prevent dismissal by pressing ESC (this attribute also exists on the Nimble drawer)
 -   _Methods_
-    -   `showModal()` - opens the dialog and returns a `Promise` that is resolved when the dialog is closed
+    -   `show()` - opens the dialog and returns a `Promise` that is resolved when the dialog is closed.
+The value of the resolved `Promise` indicates why/how the dialog was closed.
-    -   `close()` - closes the dialog (returning focus to the control that had it before opening)
+    -   `close(reason)` - closes the dialog (returning focus to the control that had it before opening), optionally specifying the reason/method (a value of any type).
+When no reason is specified, a `USER_DISMISSED` Symbol is given as the reason.
 -   _Events_
-    -   `close` - fires when dialog closed
-    -   `cancel` - fires when the _browser_ cancels the dialog (e.g. ESC pressed, or browser UI used to close dialog)
+    -   (none)
 -   _CSS Classes and CSS Custom Properties that affect the component_
     -   (none)

 Leslie informed us that modal dialogs should not be dismissable by clicking outside.
 This is something the drawer currently supports but apparently should be treated as a bug to fix.

 Multiple dialogs may be opened at the same time.
 The latest dialog opened will always be on top, forming a stack of open dialogs.
 Only the top dialog is interactive.
+The dialog uses the [top layer context](https://developer.chrome.com/blog/top-layer-devtools/#what-are-the-top-layer-and-top-layer-elements), which is above all other elements using the z-index to control stacking position.

 We will not make any special effort to provide forms support (i.e. form `type="dialog"`).
 Specifically, we will not provide access to the `returnValue` attribute of the native `dialog` that is set upon form submission.
 Angular and Blazor frameworks have their own way of handling forms.

 ### Anatomy

-We will have a single, default slot and leave layout and styling of contents completely up to the user.
+Because we do not have concrete designs for Nimble dialogs, we will initially have a single, default slot and leave layout and styling of contents completely up to the client.
 One unfortunate consequence of this is that the component will not be able to enforce design coherence, like position, style, label casing, etc. of dialog buttons.
-Ideally this can be mitigated by implementation of a higher-level service that creates consistently-styled, common dialogs.
+This can be mitigated by implementation of a higher-level service that creates consistently-styled, common dialogs.
+When we have designs for the dialog, we can revisit this and try to apply some common styling and layout.

 Shadow DOM: